• Athletics

 Admissions office.

-Crittenden County Educational Opportunity Scholarship
+Crittenden County Promise

 Arkansas Association of Two-Year College’s Academic All-Star Scholarship